 The following resources may be useful to educators taking action on climate change and biodiversity loss.
 Some of these resources are specific to a particular country or curriculum, others are suitable for use globally.
-If you have climate or biodiversity education resources which you would like to contribute please send them to firstname.lastname@example.org.
+They include learning resources for educators, resources for integrating climate and biodiversity into education, and resources for advocating for action.
+If you have climate or biodiversity education resources which you would like to contribute please send them to email@example.com.

 - The Teachers Climate Guide is a package for teachers integrating climate education across subject areas.
 It contains explanations of climate change in the context of each school subject, exercises and visual material.
 The guide was produced by Pinja Sipari, a Finnish environmental educator, with input from over 100 educational and environmental professionals.
 The guide was originally made for Finnish teachers therefore Finland is often used as an example, however the material can be adapted for use in other countries.

 - ThoughtBox offer a free climate change curriculum for school students aged 5-18.
 The programme allows students to explore causes and effects of climate change while practicing critical thinking, empathy and systems thinking.
 ThoughtBox also offer a teachers’ guide and parent pack to support adults with talking to children about big issues happening in the world.
 Schools are asked to register in order to download the curriculum and access a range of support resources, ideas and guidance.